 MPs Urged To End Secrecy In Animal Experiments

-Today every Member of Parliament received a copy of our latest campaign report calling for a swift end to the secrecy surrounding animal experiments.
+Every Member of Parliament received a copy of our campaign report calling for a swift end to the secrecy surrounding animal experiments.

 The report, entitled Transparency and Animal Experiments: A case for repealing section 24 of the Animals (Scientific Procedures) Act 1986, outlines the many delays and missed opportunities for repealing section 24 – the so-called ‘Secrecy Clause’.

 Section 24 blocks access to information about animal experiments held by public authorities such as inspection reports or details about animal housing and treatment.
 The clause makes it a criminal offence to disclose this information, even if the institutions conducting the research have no objection.